goabstract/Marketing-for-Engineers/README.md

 ## Social Media Marketing

+* [How to Create a Social Media Marketing Strategy From Scratch](https://blog.bufferapp.com/social-media-marketing-plan) by Kevan Lee, Buffer Marketing Director.
+It's a comprehensive long-read about basic on SMM stategy.

+When you have multiple Social Media accounts, use dashboards & tools for managing them in one place.
+My favoirity ones are [Buffer](https://buffer.com/) and [Hootsuite](https://hootsuite.com/) (both have free options).
+These tools have build-in analitics.
+So you can pick simple metrics that are meaningful and can be analyzed.

-My favoirity SMM tools:
+My SMM toolbox:
-* [Buffer](https://buffer.com/) and [Hootsuite](https://hootsuite.com/) for social media scheduling (both have free options).
-I love Buffer transperent culture and cool iOS dev team.
 * [Pablo](https://pablo.buffer.com/) and [Canva](https://www.canva.com/) for fast creating of nice-looking images (both free).
+* [Nuzzel](http://nuzzel.com/) can show you the top content being shared among all your followers on Twitter and Facebook.
+You can use that content for sharing or as example.
+It's free tool.

 ### Twitter